Minarivu8/Portfolio-Simple-Website/README.md

 ## How to View
      You can access my portfolio website by visiting feel free to explore the content and get in touch!
-     Absolutely!
-Here are some suggested side headings and a more detailed breakdown for your portfolio pages:

 Thank you for visiting!"